eakmotion/PortfolioWebsite/README.md

         > npm install

-3. Run the webserver gulp task, and it will automatically opened up in your web browser:
+3. Run gulp task, and it will automatically opened up in your web browser:

-        > gulp webserver
+        > gulp